 V. SIDE EVIDENCE

-In fact, the subsequent successful detections of both a gravitational waves event (GW151226 [28]) and a candidate event (LVT151012 [29]) are also evidence that the de- tection of GW150914 was not a coincidence.
+In fact, the subsequent successful detections of both a gravitational waves event (GW151226 [28]) and a candidate event (LVT151012 [29]) are also evidence that the detection of GW150914 was not a coincidence.
 We can infer from these detections that the newest LIGO had finally been sensitive enough to make frequent detections.
 It appears that more detections will come in the near future.

 VI.
 CONCLUSION